- Wireless Doorbells - Economical Choices and Advanced Features

 - For example: An elderly parent that has limited tech skills might be better off having a son or daughter be the account owner and manage the Ring account.

 Take some time to consider if the gift recipient will need help downloading the Ring app or installing their device.
 If you think they will need help, arrange some assistance for them when they set up their device.

-Ring Customer Support can assist with device set-ups.
-Ideally, neighbors need to have charged their batteries for 6-8 hours before they’re set up.
-In addition, consider that some devices may need to be set up in the Ring app before they’re installed in a high place and become inaccessible.
+Remember that ideally, battery devices should be charged for 6-8 hours before they’re set up.
+In addition, consider that some security cameras may need to be set up in the Ring app before they’re installed in a high place and are inaccessible.

 A great way to help someone that’s new to Ring devices is to write down pertinent information on one sheet of paper as a reference.
 Some of the things that can be on the information sheet are:

 - Email address attached to the Ring account

 - Email password (with uppercase and lowercase letters emphasized and clearly written numbers)

 - Ring account password (with uppercase and lowercase letters emphasized and clearly written numbers)

 - MAC ID of the Ring device (on the box or on the device)